pinojs/pino/docs/transports.md

 export default async function (options) {
   return build(function (source) {
     const myTransportStream = new Transform({
-      // Make sue autoDestroy is set,
+      // Make sure autoDestroy is set,
       // this is needed in Node v12 or when using the
       // readable-stream module.
       autoDestroy: true,